EnvisionDoc/data_asset_en/tutorial/getting_tsdb_data/connecting_device.md

 - **Certificate-Based Authentication**: Disabled
 - **Description**: Smart Electric Meter

-## Register the electric meter device
+## Register the Electric Meter Device

-Create a smart electric meter device with the following basic settings:
+Create a smart electric meter device with the basic settings below.

 - **Product**: SmartElectricMeter
 - **Device Name**: Meter01
-- **Use DST**: No
+- **Device Key**: Optional (it can be generated automatically by the system)
 - **Time Zone/City**: UTC+08:00
-- **Device Key**: Optional (it can be generated automatically by the system)
+- **Use DST**: No

-## Perform device-end development and initialize connection
+## Perform Device-end Development and Initialize Connection

-The [Connecting a Simulated Device into EnOS](/docs/device-connection/en/latest/tutorial/connecting_device_simulated/index.html) tutorial describes detailed steps for how to perform device-end development.
-You can follow the same steps to connect the smart electric meter into EnOS for this tutorial.
+The [Connecting a Simulated Device to EnOS](/docs/device-connection/en/dev/tutorial/connecting_device_simulated/index.html) tutorial shows the steps for how to perform device-end development.
+You can follow the same steps to connect the smart electric meter to EnOS for this tutorial.

 ## Next Unit